-Guided Writing, guided by the Teacher and Teaching Assistant, takes place in every English lesson for two groups.
+Guided Writing, guided by the teacher and teaching assistant, takes place in every English lesson for two groups.
 This will be evident by 'Guided Work' stamp on every other page of books or at least once a week for all children.

-Once every half term, the class will do a Talk 4 Writing unit, which will link to the topic subject and build on the rich vocabulary gained throughout the topic.
-The structure of this is set out in the Talk 4 Writing notebook, a document which supports the planning and delivery of a 2 week Talk 4 Writing unit.
+Every half term, the class will do a Talk 4 Writing unit, which will link to the topic and build on the rich vocabulary gained throughout the topic.
+The structure of this is set out in the Talk 4 Writing notebook, a document which supports the planning and delivery of a two week Talk 4 Writing unit.
 It starts with a cold task where children complete a piece of independent writing with no adult input and this helps inform teacher planning.
-This is then followed with grammar work, story reading and finally writing a version of a story with the opportunity for an independent follow up task.
+This is then followed by grammar work, story reading and finally writing a version of a story with the opportunity for an independent follow up task.